 Multi-Day Tickets (and Stats)

-Since the introduction of Magic Your Way tickets in 2005, Disney World tickets have been cheaper per day the longer you stay, and that hasn’t changed with the variable-date pricing.
+Since the introduction of Magic Your Way tickets in 2005, Disney World tickets have been cheaper per day the longer you stay.
 But even the multi-day tickets have variable prices, so how does that work?
-The answer is that Disney takes the average price per day over all the days that your ticket is valid — and remember that that is not the same as the number of days on your ticket — and multiplies it by the number of days of admission.
-That number is then multiplied by a fixed discount that varies with the number of days to reduce the overall price per day.
+The answer is that Disney takes the average price per day over all the days that your ticket is valid, and multiplies it by the number of days of admission.
+That number is then multiplied by a fixed discount that varies with the number of days to reduce the price per day.

 Looking at the chart above, it’s easy to see that after 4 days the amount for each additional day on the ticket falls off quite sharply.
-The median 1-day ticket is $139, the median 4-day ticket about 3.5 times that at $484 — but it’s only an additional $135 to get all the way to 10 days.
-Put differently: the first day of a 10-day ticket often costs more than the last six days combined.
+The median 1-day ticket is $144, the median 4-day ticket about 3.5 times that at $507 — but it’s only an additional $150 to get all the way to 10 days.
+Put differently: the first day of a 10-day ticket often costs about as much as the last six days combined.

-No matter how long your ticket is, the TouringPlans Ticket Calculator looks at the alignment between your ticket length and your trip length and helps you find the cheapest day on which to start your ticket.
+No matter how long your ticket is, the TouringPlans Ticket Calculator helps you find the cheapest day on which to start your ticket.
 The Ticket Calculator is also the place to go if you plan to buy tickets from an authorized reseller instead of direct from Disney, as it can help you find the one that has the best price for your specific ticket.

 What’s Worth It?